open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/desktop-virtualization-cloud-init.md

 - NOTE: The username `guest` is used throughout this configuration (e.g., in sudoers, systemd user services, etc.).
   To use a different user, replace all occurrences of `guest` with the `user_name` that is set in the `User Credentials` section of the `config-file`.
   For example, if your user is 'myuser', replace `guest` with `myuser` in:
   - /etc/sudoers.d/idv_scripts
   - /etc/systemd/system/getty@tty1.service.d/autologin.conf
   - runcmd section (sudo -u ...)
   - Any other relevant locations in this file.

-Author(s): Krishna, Shankar

-Last updated: 25/06/2025

 ## Abstract